 |Coffea arabica, which accounts for 75–80 percent of the world’s coffee production.
 It is also believed to be the first species of coffee to be cultivated.
 Köhler’s Medizinal-Pflanzen (1883-1914). http://biodiversitylibrary.org/page/303146.|

 As we face a global biodiversity crisis that threatens the future of many species and habitats, unfettered access to biodiversity information has never been more important.

 We rely on donations from users like you to help grow our library and keep it free and open.
 As you think about your holiday giving, we hope you’ll consider making a tax-deductible donation to help save biodiversity.

-Stay tuned for more posts detailing the critical roles BHL and historic literature play in discovering new species, understanding past extinctions, and saving earth’s biodiversity.
+Learn more about the critical roles BHL and historic literature play in discovering new species, understanding past extinctions, and saving Earth’s biodiversity.